 A Survival Guide to ME/CFS

-I've been recovering from Chronic Fatigue Syndrome for some twenty odd years, so I'm often asked for advice by people who've been newly diagnosed with ME/CFS, or by those who know someone who's been newly diagnosed.
+I've spent the past twenty odds years quietly recovering from Chronic Fatigue Syndrome.
+For this reason, I'm often asked for advice by people who've been newly diagnosed with ME/CFS.

 Marianne’s ME/CFS Survival Guide